-Many consumers find the offers they receive for new telephone service – especially long distance service – confusing.
+When it comes to telephone service, the range of options and offers out there can be confusing.
 Here is a guide to some common terms used to describe the different types of telephone service.

 Types of Service

-Local exchange service provides calling within your exchange.
-An exchange is a specified area which usually encompasses a city, town or village and its environs.
+- Local Exchange Service provides calling within your exchange.
+An exchange is a specified area usually encompassing a city, town or village and its environs.

-Local toll calls may be made within your area code or to a different area code across town, in the next county, or, in some cases, an adjoining state.
+Local toll calls may be made within your area code or to a different area code across town, in the next county or, in some cases, an adjoining state.
 You must dial “1” before making a local toll call, even if the area code is the same as yours.
-Today these calls can be carried by your local exchange telephone company or your long distance company.
+These calls can be carried by your local exchange telephone company or your long distance company.

 Some local telephone companies offer an optional bundle of local exchange and local toll service for a single monthly fee.

-Long distance toll (interLATA) service includes all calls outside the local exchange and local toll service areas, calls that originate in one LATA and terminate in another and international calls.
-Long distance toll calls can be between two LATAs in the same state, such as a call from San Diego to San Francisco, or between LATAs in different states.
-Long distance toll service includes international service, except in Hawaii, where international service is separate from long distance service.
-When purchasing long distance toll service, remember to specifically ask whether international calls are included in monthly long distance calling plans.
+- Long Distance Toll (interLATA) Service includes all calls outside the local exchange and local toll service areas, calls that originate in one LATA and terminate in another, and international calls.
+Long-distance toll calls can be between two LATAs in the same state, such as a call from San Diego to San Francisco, or between LATAs in different states.
+Long-distance toll service includes international service (except in Hawaii where international service is separate from long distance service).
+When purchasing long-distance toll service, remember to ask whether international calls are included in monthly long-distance calling plans.